PeterM012/ReadME-Generator/README.md

 - [Tests](#test)
 - [Questions](#questions)
 ## Installation
-ewewqewqe
+npm i inquirer
 ## Usage
-weqweqwewq
+Please respect the hard work!
 ## Credit
-qweqwewqewq
+none
 ## License
 https://opensource.org/licenses/MIT
 ## Features
-eqw
+none
 ## Contributing
-ewqewqew
+Enjoy the ease of making a ReadME.
 ## Test
-eqweqwewqeqweq
+npm test
 ## Questions
-If you have any questions about the repo, open an issue or contact me directly at weqwewqewqe.
-You can find more of my work at [wdwqwewqeq](https://github.com/wdwqwewqeq).
+If you have any questions about the repo, open an issue or contact me directly at m_pete3d@gmail.com	.
+You can find more of my work at [PeterM012](https://github.com/PeterM012).